 - Medications may only be dispensed as labeled.
 A physician must instruct in writing any deviation from the labeling. - Parents/guardians are responsible for supplying all medications, including over-the-counter medicines.
 All medications should be brought to orientation in a bag labeled with the student's name.
-Students should consider bringing the following medications:

-Acetaminophen/Ibuprofen (for treatment of fevers, mild aches and pains)

-Antihistamine (for allergy-type symptoms)

-Decongestant (for cold-type symptoms)

-Cough medicine

-Anti-diarrhea medicine

-Menstrual cramp medicine

-- Medication refills should be mailed to the attention of the school nurse. - If in the course of treatment a student receives a new prescription, student life staff will coordinate transportation to a local pharmacy.
+Students should consider bringing the following medications: - o Acetaminophen/Ibuprofen (for treatment of fevers, mild aches and pains) - o Antihistamine (for allergy-type symptoms) - o Decongestant (for cold-type symptoms) - o Cough medicine - o Anti-diarrhea medicine - o Menstrual cramp medicine - Medication refills should be mailed to the attention of the school nurse. - If in the course of treatment a student receives a new prescription, student life staff will coordinate transportation to a local pharmacy.
 Students are responsible for any charge and should have a payment arrangement in advance.